nimblemachines/muforth/README_ChromeOS_Terminal.md

 if you are connecting via a chroot.

 External USB device support has frankly been pathetic on the part of ChromeOS.
-We gave up hope recently and either pwn the chromebooks outright and change them into Linux boxen, or opt for developer mode and a chroot (new models like the Acer Spin 713).
+We gave up hope until recently and either pwn the chromebooks outright and change them into Linux boxen, or opt for developer mode and a chroot (new models like the Acer Spin 713).
 While we were recently pleased to discover **somewhat working** support for external USB devices via Terminal, it is ... twitchy to say the least, and direly needs improvement.